-The school has the following insurance arrangements in place for the animals it keeps: $\mathbf{RPA}$
+The school has the following insurance arrangements in place for the animals it keeps: RPA

 Only mature and toilet trained animals are considered for school pets.
 Animals are always supervised when in contact with pupils and anyone handling animals will wash their hands immediately afterwards.

-The headteacher will assign a member of staff with suitable knowledge and experience to be responsible for animals: this is Mrs Karen Swinbank in our school.
+The headteacher will assign a member of staff with suitable knowledge and experience to be responsible for animals and abide by the Animal Welfare Act 2006, which places a duty on animal owners to ensure their animal's welfare needs are met: this is Karen Swinbank in our school.